DafuSHI/heapster/docs/sink-configuration.md

 This sink supports monitoring metrics and events.
 To use the kafka sink add the following flag:

-    --sink="kafka:<?<OPTIONS>>"
+    --sink=kafka:<KAFKA_SERVER_URL>[?<OPTIONS>]

 Normally, kafka server has multi brokers, so brokers' list need be configured for producer.
-So, we provide kafka brokers' list and topics about timeseries & topic in url's query string.
+So, we can set `KAFKA_SERVER_URL` to a dummy value, and provide kafka brokers' list in url's query string.
-Options can be set in query string, like this:
+Besides, the following options can be set in query string:

-* `brokers` - Kafka's brokers' list.
 * `timeseriestopic` - Kafka's topic for timeseries.
-Default value : `heapster-metrics`
+Default: `heapster-metrics`
-* `eventstopic` - Kafka's topic for events.Default value : `heapster-events`
+* `eventstopic` - Kafka's topic for events.
+Default: `heapster-events`

-For example,

-    --sink="kafka:?brokers=localhost:9092&brokers=localhost:9093&timeseriestopic=testseries&eventstopic=testtopic"
+Like this:

+    --sink="kafka:?brokers=0.0.0.0:9092&brokers=0.0.0.0:9093"

+### Elasticsearch
+This sink supports monitoring metrics and events.
+To use the Elasticsearch sink add the following flag:

+    --sink=elasticsearch:<ES_SERVER_URL>[?<OPTIONS>]

+Normally, elasticsearch cluster has multi nodes or a proxy, so nodes' list or proxy server need be configured for elasticsearch sink.
+Thus, we can set `ES_SERVER_URL` to a dummy value, and provide nodes list or proxy server in url's query string.
+Besides, the following options can be set in query string:

+* `timeseriesIndex` - ES's index for timeseries.
+Default: `heapster-metrics`
+* `eventsIndex`     - ES's index for events.
+Default: `heapster-events`

+  if the ES cluster needs authentication, we should provide the username and secret.

+* `esUserName`      - ES's user name
+* `esUserSecret`    - ES's user secret

+Like this:

+    --sink="elasticsearch:?nodes=0.0.0.0:9200&timeseriesIndex=testMetric&eventsIndex=testEvent"

 ### Riemann
 This sink supports metrics and events.